 Nevada City, California

 The Mountain-Town Charm: Walking along the main drag in Nevada City, California, is like taking a step back in time.
-The historic buildings are imminently charming, and you can see the pine trees and Sierras off in the distance.
-Hang by the river to cool off during the night, and then have some fun at the local street fair in the evening.
+The historic buildings are imminently charming, and off in the distance, you can see the pine trees and Sierras.
+Hang by the river to cool off during the afternoon, and then have some fun at the local street fair in the evening.
 Fall and spring are gorgeous times to hike just outside of town, too.

 Elevation: 2477 feet